The key to a good book recommendation is why you personally loved the book.

 We don't want authors to explain what The Lord Of The Rings is about (that is what the marketing description is for); we need you to tell readers why you love it and what it means to you.
 Readers come to our website to find personal human recommendations.
 Of course, you can weave in what the book is about, but the core is why you recommend/love this book.

 What is this based on?
 Data!

-This is based on something called the Gestalt method from Gestalt psychology (with my own twist).
-The idea is to share your own experiences rather than give advice or opinions.
+This is based on the Gestalt method from Gestalt psychology (with my twist).
+The idea is to share your experience with the book rather than give advice or opinions.
 It is powerful when done correctly.
 And it shows readers your passion, voice, and expertise, which leads to sales of your book.